The characters of Princess Principal. Be wary of unmarked spoilers. The nature of Princess Principal makes them difficult to avoid.

 - Always Someone Better: She alludes to feeling inferior to a classmate from school, and the viewer is led to believe that she's talking about Ange.
 She's actually talking about Dorothy, and how she envied Dorothy's spirited personality.

 - Double Agent: She had actually betrayed Control prior to the story.
-The details are not clear, but are implied to be tied to the injections she needs.
+The details are not clear, but are implied to be tied to her dependence on injections of an unknown substance.

 - The Rival: To Ange back in the day; Eleanor was consistently second place to Ange's top spot.
 Even in the present day, Beatrice can feel the tension between them, although they work well in tandem.
 For her part, Eleanor reveals that she never particularly cared about consistently being second to Ange; it was Dorothy she envied.